Work Statement

 My mixed-media assemblage sculptures draw on the limitless capacity of ordinary objects for the poetic.

 My work is about transformation.
-My process is object driven, from collection to composition.
+My process is object driven, from collection through composition.

 Using household and industrial objects, both common and unusual, my work explores this conceptual pliability.
 Glass, wood, plastic, rubber, fur, metal and ceramic objects serve as my primary media.